cupnoodle/fluffyes/55-paid-to-free.md

-# How to change paid app to free app with in-app purchase, and grandfathering previous app customers using receipt
+# Migrating paid app to free app with In-App Purchase

 App Store has since become a race to bottom for developers in term of pricing their app, it can be very hard to convince a user to pay for an app before they even download it.
 Most apps in the App Store now has switched into the business model of free with in-app purchase for additional feature, this allows the user to try out the basic app function before buying the premium feature, and also increases conversion rate.